tingjan1982/gh-service/README.md

 `aws cli`

 And supply the user access key and secret key, and region, in our case, is using ap-northeast-1 (Tokyo DC).
+More details on region can be found [here](https://docs.aws.amazon.com/general/latest/gr/rande.html):
 * Create the required application properties in SSM (Simple Systems Manager) Parameter Store

 ```